jgcorliss/lending-club/README.md

-# Predicting Loan Charge-offs on LendingClub.com
+# Predicting Loan Defaults on LendingClub.com
 [LendingClub](https://www.lendingclub.com/) is a US peer-to-peer lending company and the world's largest peer-to-peer lending platform.
 In this project, I build machine learning models to predict the probability that a loan on LendingClub will charge off (default).
 These models could help LendingClub investors make better-informed investment decisions.
 I use a 1.8 GB LendingClub [dataset](https://www.kaggle.com/wordsforthewise/lending-club) with 1,646,801 loans and 150 variables for each loan.

 In training the models, I only use features that are known to investors before they choose to invest in the loan.
 These features include, among others, the borrower's income, FICO score, and debt-to-income ratio, and the loan amount, purpose, grade, and interest rate.